-- An individual must be age three or older;
+- An individual must be age 18 or older;

-- meet SoonerCare financial eligibility requirements, which currently limits monthly countable income to $2,205, and a resource limit of $2,000.
+- meet SoonerCare financial eligibility requirements, which currently limit monthly countable income to $2,205, and a resource limit of $2,000.
 These figures are subject to change;

-- not be simultaneously enrolled in any other waiver program or receiving services in an institution including a hospital, rehabilitation facility, mental health facility, nursing facility, residential care facility or Intermediate Care Facility for persons with Mental Retardation (ICF-MR);
+- not be simultaneously enrolled in any other waiver program or receiving services in an institution including a hospital, rehabilitation facility, mental health facility, nursing facility, residential care facility or Intermediate Care Facility for persons with Intellectual/Developmental Disabilities (ICF-IDD);

-- not be receiving DDS state-funded services such as the Family Support Assistance Payment, Respite Voucher Program, sheltered workshop services, community integrated employment services or assisted living without waiver supports;
+- not be receiving Developmental Disabilities Services (DDS) state-funded services such as the Respite Voucher Program, sheltered workshop services, community-integrated employment services or assisted living without waiver supports;

 AT Services Provided/Covered